heybear64/fewdproject/README.md

 ## Description
 ```
 The project is hosted at http://www.heybear64.com.
 You can also read more information about the site on the about page.
 There is no specific theme to the website.
 It just demonstrate various coding items.
 The book of Remy, well i just like the way the pages turn.
 When your holding and turning the page, moving the page in different
 ways the page stays in tact.
 It's impressive.

 The Android programming section was just something a little personal.
-I enlarged the picture on hover and when clicked
+I enlarged the picture on hover and when clicked it
-initiates a lightbox which is basically a slideshow and model put together.
+initiates a lightbox which is basically a slideshow and modal put together.

 Then there's Bill Murray from Flicker.
-I liked the Ajax request and Jason response in this function so I wanted to keep an example of it
+I liked the Ajax request and Jason response in this function so I wanted to
-for further reference.
+keep an example of itfor further reference.
 ```